 Let’s briefly look at this on a larger scale.

 Today we are in the middle of what is being called a Pandemic.
 There is now plenty of contradictory information that makes one seriously question the reality of the COVID-19 virus.
 Major doctors; virologists, immunologists, scientists and people of like training and experience around the world have and continue to come forward with their proof of this Pandemic hoax.
 That much is clear.
-What are hazy are the exact reasons why.
+What is hazy are the exact reasons why.
 Of course we hear reports of pharmaceutical corporations mainly being able to make their insane amounts of money through vaccines today as opposed to other medications.
 Create a Pandemic, even if it is a hoax, and create a new miracle vaccine to administer to the population.
 We also hear about and see new public control measures being implemented around the world at a rapid pace.
 Reports also claim while small businesses have been forcefully closed, and many going out of business because of it, big business is raking in the cash.
 There is a fear that China will now start sweeping in to buy up as many suffering small business as possible during this global crisis.
 Reports by some people also claim that while much of the world is under a mandatory Stay Home, Stay Safe quarantine (enforced by the law in many regions of the world now), companies involved in the new 5G technology are erecting as many towers as possible while the public eyes are partly blinded.
 They are all over the place now throughout the Internet, just do some research and you will see.
 Who knows what else is being done tactically while the public eyes are blinded?
 After all, it is a presidential election year in America and there is a huge movement to unseat the current administration.
 What better way than to instill in the public eye a serious lack of trust in the president and his administration - and a pandemic blown out of proportion by the google owned media could do just the thing.
 Constantly present lies to the public about what is really going on, point fingers at a man in the high seat who has no control over it and enforce excessive and abnormal rules and regulations to keep people in fear and misery.

 Look at the first part of this article and put the dots together.